 Step 4: Verification of Your Examination Records

 Forward your documents to the Records Section to verify your examination records.
-Its office is located at the ground floor of the Annex Building.
+Its office is located on the ground floor of the Annex Building.

 Step 5: Payment of Fees